The Prompt Course · 5 lessons · Free

 Why AI misunderstands you — and why it's your fault

 Why did that happen?
-Most likely because you asked the question the way you'd type a Google search.
+Most likely because you phrased the question as if you were doing a Google search.

 To Google